Kyriosity/read-write/README+/.net/README+/cs-lacks.md

 </details>

-Such a feature will be useful also for run-time object composition.
+Such a feature will also be useful for run-time object composition.

 ### Builders / Wizards

-Intuitive supply of syntax in chained calls (for code completion) is one of the best programming techniques.
+The intuitive supply of syntax in chained calls (for code completion) is one of the best programming techniques.
 `C#` could provide out-of-the-box templates for builders and wizards boiling down custom projects (as my attempted [WizConstr](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/WizConstr)).